liutairan/eMolFrag/README.md

 5. `python ConfigurePath.py`       # Configure path, use absolute path
     - Step 1: Assume path to eMolFrag.py is /.../eMolFrag_2016_09_09_01/eMolFrag.py, then type: /.../eMolFrag_2016_09_09_01/ at this step.
     - Step 2: Assume path to pkcombu is /.../pkcombu, then type: /.../pkcombu at this step.
-6. `python /.../eMolFrag_2016_09_09_01/eMolFrag.py /.../TestEMolFrag/test-set100/ /.../TestEMolFrag/outputp-testset100-1/ 16 `   # Directory name can be changed to whatever you want.
+6. `python /.../eMolFrag_2016_12_25_01/eMolFrag.py -i /.../TestEMolFrag/test-set100/ -o /.../TestEMolFrag/outputp-testset100-1/ -p 16 -m 0 -c 0 -t 0.95`   # Directory name can be changed to whatever you want.
 7. Check output.

 # Output:
 1. Find correct output folder, assume /.../Output-xxxx/
 2. Then there should be 6 sub folders in this output directory:
-   - output-log/        | Log files, some useful temporary files.
+   - `output-log/`        | Log files, some useful temporary files.

-      -- InputList               | File contains all the input *.mol2 file names.
+      -- `InputList`               | File contains all the input *.mol2 file names.

-      -- ListAll                 | File contains all the fragments before reconnect small linkers and total/carbon/nitrogen/oxygen atoms in each fragment.
+      -- `ListAll`                 | File contains all the fragments before reconnect small linkers and total/carbon/nitrogen/oxygen atoms in each fragment.

-      -- RigidListAll.txt        | File contains all the rigid fragments and total/carbon/nitrogen/oxygen atoms in each fragment.
+      -- `RigidListAll.txt`        | File contains all the rigid fragments and total/carbon/nitrogen/oxygen atoms in each fragment.

-      -- RigidGroupList.txt      | Rigid fragments are grouped by total/carbon/nitrogen/oxygen atoms in each fragment as property, and a number of how many fragments have the same property.
+      -- `RigidGroupList.txt`      | Rigid fragments are grouped by total/carbon/nitrogen/oxygen atoms in each fragment as property, and a number of how many fragments have the same property.

-      -- LinkerListAll.txt       | File contains all the linker fragments after reconnect and total/carbon/nitrogen/oxygen atoms in each fragment.
+      -- `LinkerListAll.txt`       | File contains all the linker fragments after reconnect and total/carbon/nitrogen/oxygen atoms in each fragment.

-      -- LinkerGroupList.txt     | Linker fragments are grouped by total/carbon/nitrogen/oxygen atoms in each fragment as property, and a number of how many fragments have the same property.
+      -- `LinkerGroupList.txt`     | Linker fragments are grouped by total/carbon/nitrogen/oxygen atoms in each fragment as property, and a number of how many fragments have the same property.

-      -- rigids-red-out.txt      | Rigid fragments and their similar fragments.
+      -- `rigids-red-out.txt`      | Rigid fragments and their similar fragments.

-      -- rigid-log.txt           | Log file for remove redundancy of rigid fragments.
+      -- `rigid-log.txt`           | Log file for remove redundancy of rigid fragments.

-      -- linkers-red-out.txt     | Linker fragments and their similar fragments.
+      -- `linkers-red-out.txt`     | Linker fragments and their similar fragments.

-      -- linker-log.txt          | Log file for remove redundancy of linker fragments.
+      -- `linker-log.txt`          | Log file for remove redundancy of linker fragments.

-      -- Process.log             | Log file for the whole process.
+      -- `Process.log`             | Log file for the whole process.

-   - output-chop/       | Fragments, rigids and small linkers.
+   - `output-chop/`       | Fragments, rigids and small linkers.

-   - output-chop-comb/  | Fragments, rigids and large linkers.
+   - `output-chop-comb/`  | Fragments, rigids and large linkers.

-   - output-sdf/        | Temp files, *.sdf for each input molecule, can be deleted if not use.
+   - `output-sdf/`        | Temp files, *.sdf for each input molecule, can be deleted if not use.

-   - output-rigid/      | Rigid fragments after remove redundancy, with similar fragments in the end of each file.
+   - `output-rigid/`      | Rigid fragments after remove redundancy, with similar fragments in the end of each file.

-   - output-linker/     | Linker fragments after remove redundancy.
+   - `output-linker/`     | Linker fragments after remove redundancy.

 # Update Log: